Jing1524/fair_share/README.md

 dashboard Page

-    - should have logout button where direct the user back to home page
+    - should have logout button that directs the user back to home page

-      current behavior: logout button is not navigating the user back to home page, and url is stuck on "/dashboard/investor". and the only way that i'm able to get back to the home page is by clearing the localstorage. and bacuse the data was being cleared, there is no recode of the user data.(stucked on this issue)
+      current behavior: logout button is not navigating the user back to home page, and url is stuck on "/dashboard/investor". and the only way that i'm able to get back to the home page is by clearing the localstorage. and because the data was being cleared, there is no record of the user data.(stuck on this issue)

 ## Current state

     - Added form validation during the onboarding process

     - Implemented share type, and able to view share type on the pie chart in dashboard.
-Also showing the share type for each shareholder on shreholder page
+Also showing the share type for each shareholder on shareholder page

     - Implemented share value, added share value field in company model, update the shareValue with reducer, and setting the updated share value in local database.
 Allows user to set value per share during the onboarding stage(Add grant modal), also user can update the value in the shareholder page(add grant modal).
 Also displaying the total value per share type on the shareholder page, and marketcap on dashboard.
 Added ability for user to view equity value in pie chart.